Severe thunderstorms developed ahead of a pre-frontal dryline just after 7 pm CDT.

 The same supercell produced another brief tornado (F0) as it passed just south of Cherryvale.
 This storm intensified as it moved across northern Labette county and produced a longer track tornado (12 mile path) with F3 damage occurring in the city of Parsons around 8:50 pm.

 The second supercell storm moved across Neosho county, producing a tornado southwest of Erie around 8:25 pm.
 This tornado produced F2 damage along its entire track across Neosho county.

 I started the day at my home in Bartlesville, OK and closely monitored visible satellite imagery.

 Cloud cover looked to be a problem early on and was keeping surface temperatures low.
-By mid-afternoon the clouds began to erode away and with 3500+ j/kg of CAPE in-place, it was a matter of time before the heating was to break the cap.
+By mid-afternoon, the clouds began to erode away and with 3500+ j/kg of CAPE in-place.
+It was a matter of time before the heating was to break the cap.

 A surface low was in-place in northern Kansas which pushed a cold front into SE Kansas and NE Oklahoma.
 The cold front was the focal point for late afternoon development.

 I drove to Independence on Highway 75 and then turned left on 160 to 7-Mile Corner.
 Sitting near Cherryvale for about an hour, I began watching the cumulus beginning to tower.